IPI-EUVL/ecs/README.md

 - **Replay** services for reproducing past system states and debugging.
 - **Log type and origin filtering**: Filter out software-originated / state recording messages to get only the data operators want to see.

-### Experiment data recording / indexing*
+### Data recording / indexing
-- **Data recording** services for capturing relevant streams/state.
-- **Indexing**: Automatically handle file saving / loading / indexing to keep a registry of what data was captured, when, and for what purpose.
+- **Records** to capture experiment-relevant data alongside logs.
+- **Data library** to index and retrieve recorded data efficiently.
+- **Tags** to annotate recorded data for easy indexing/filtering.
+- **SQLite index** for fast querying of recorded data based on time, tags, origin, etc.
-Intended use case is to record high-rate instrument data that cannot neatly fit into the logging system (i.e. exposure UV intensity over time per pulse)
+- **Data recording** services for capturing relevant streams/state.\* Intended use case is to record high-rate instrument data that cannot neatly fit into the logging system (i.e. exposure UV intensity over time per pulse)

 ### UI + operator tooling*
 - **Terminal-oriented UI** (TUI) options for interactive operation.
 - **Tk-based UI** components for GUI apps.

-### System structure*
+### Lifecycle and reflection
-- **Lifecycle management** primitives for starting/stopping subsystems cleanly, and restarting dead systems neatly.
+- **Lifecycle management** services for starting/stopping subsystems cleanly, and automatically restarting dead systems to improve availability.
-- **Reflection / introspection** hooks to make it easier to build UIs and diagnostics.
+- **Reflection / introspection** hooks to make it easier to build UIs and diagnostics.\*

 \* Limited functionality at this moment.
 This project is still under active development!